chihlinwei/ArgentinaSSP126/tutorials/tute2.md

-Here, we mask the raster layers of climate change hazards by spatial objects (i.e., polygons, polylines, or spatial points) and use violin plots to show the climate change hazards by 2041 to 2060 within Argentina EEZ separated by 200-m depth contour (i.e., continental shelf vs. slope).
-We can also show the projections of submarine canyons and seamounts within the EEZ.
+Here, we mask the raster layers of climate change hazards by spatial objects (i.e., polygons, polylines, or spatial points) and use violin plots to show the climate change hazards from 2041 to 2060 within Argentina EEZ separated by a 200-m depth contour (i.e., continental shelf vs. slope).
+We can also show the projections of submarine canyons and seamounts within the EEZ together.

 ``` r
 # Custom function to mask habitats